IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-encoding-files-errors-v2.md

   description: "Use our guidance to learn how to resolve specific errors." ms.author: inhenkel"juliako,jiayali,inhenkel"
   ownershipid: "StorageMediaEdge_Media"
-  pagetitle: "Diagnose and resolve Encoding errors for Media Services v3/v2"
+ title:  "Diagnose and resolve Encoding errors for Media Services v3/v2"
   problemids: ""
   productpesids: "14885"
   resourcerequired: "False"